-To login to the GlobalCo network, the employee will likely be logging into Active Directory, one type of IdP.
+To login to the GlobalCo network, the employee will likely be logging into Active Directory, one of the most popular user directories in use by business worldwide.
 To login to the DesignX application, they would be logging in to another IdP, such as the 10Duke IdP.

-What you can do is connect the two Identity Providers, a process called 'federated identity'.
+What you can do is connect the two Identity Providers, which is the process called 'federation'.

-Here the 10Duke Identity Provider would delegate authentication to Active Directory (and an AD add-on called Active Directory Federation Services, but let's skip that for now) and 'trust' that AD has authenticated the employee correctly and then allowed him/her access to the DesignX application without him/her having to re-enter the username and password for the DesignX application.
+Here the 10Duke Identity Provider would delegate authentication to Active Directory (via the AD add-on called Active Directory Federation Services) and 'trust' that AD has authenticated the employee correctly and then allowed her access to the DesignX application without her having to re-enter the username and password for the DesignX application.

-In this context, 'federation', 'federated identity', and 'federated identity management' can all be used synonymously.
+In this context, the terms 'federation', 'federated identity', and 'federated identity management' can all be used synonymously.